PacLII Home | Databases | WorldLII | Search | Feedback

 (b) notify the holder of the certificate, licence, authorisation, permit or registration, of his or her intention to cancel the certificate, licence, authorisation, permit or registration, and require the holder to apply for the appropriate licence, authorisation or permit under this Act.

-(4) If the Regulator gives a notice under paragraph (3)any cert certificate issued or, licence, authorisation, permit or registration granted under the Shipping Act [CAP 53] ceases to be valid:
+(4) If the Regulator gives a notice under paragraph (3)(b), any certificate issued or, licence, authorisation, permit or registration granted under the Shipping Act [CAP 53] ceases to be valid:

 (a) if no application is made under paragraph (3)(b) - at the expiration of 30 days from the date of notification; or